Ghazal 154, Verse 7x

 SUN: {10,5}

 How is the speaker's situation in the second line to be juxtaposed to that of the dew in the first line?
-Is it to be considered similar (the way the dew is obliterated by the sun, I'm obliterated by the divine glory)?
-Or is it, as Gyan Chand maintains, to be contrasted (the dew is obliterated by the sun itself, but I'm obliterated not by God but merely by his Names)?
+Is it to be considered similar (the way the dew is obliterated by the sun, he is obliterated by the divine glory)?
+Or is it, as Gyan Chand maintains, to be contrasted (the dew is obliterated by the sun itself, but he is obliterated not by God Himself but merely by his 'Beautiful Names')?

-I really can't see much else going on in this verse.
+I really can't see all that much going on in this verse.